-Where notices are referred the proposer of the intended motion, if not a member of that committee, must have the right to move that motion and have the right of reply, as if a committee member.
+Where notices are referred, the proposer of the intended motion, if not a member of that committee, must have the right to move that motion and have the right of reply, as if a committee member.

-26.7 Repeat notices of motion
+27.7 Repeat notices of motion

-When a motion has been considered and rejected by the local authority or a committee, no similar notice of motion which, in the opinion of the Chairperson, may be accepted within the next 12 months, unless signed by not less than one third of all members, including vacancies.
+When a motion has been considered and rejected by the local authority or a committee, no similar notice of motion which, in the opinion of the Chairperson, may be accepted within the next 12 months, unless signed by not less than one-third of all members, including vacancies.

-Where a notice of motion has been adopted by the local authority no other notice of motion which, in the opinion of the Chairperson has the same effect, may be put while the original motion stands.
+Where a notice of motion has been adopted by the local authority, no other notice of motion which, in the opinion of the Chairperson has the same effect, may be put while the original motion stands.

-27. Minutes
+28. Minutes

-27.1 Minutes to be evidence of proceedings
+28.1 Minutes to be evidence of proceedings

 The local authority, its committees, subcommittees and any local and community boards must keep minutes of their proceedings.
-These minutes must be kept in hard copy, signed and included in the council's minute book and, when confirmed by resolution at a subsequent meeting and signed by the Chairperson, will be prima facie evidence of the proceedings they relate to.
+These minutes must be kept in hard or electronic copy, and authorised by a Chairperson's manual or electronic signature once confirmed by resolution at a subsequent meeting.
+Once authorised, the minutes are the prima facie evidence of the proceedings they relate to.